 3 Using Duct Tape (K), temporarily hold casting(s) in place against utility pole at desired height.
 The word "TOP" on the Main Pole Casting (A) must point up at ALL times for both Main Castings at both upper and lower locations.

-Ocuble wrap Band-It completely around pole at both the top part of the pole casting and the bottom part of the pole casting.
+Oouble wrap banding completely around pole at both the top part of the pole casting and the bottom part of the pole casting.

 5 Be sure you understand double wrapping before proceeding.